 Deuces is a slang used for an action that eventually worked its way into the internet lexicon, although very rarely used.
-This article introduces the meaning, origin of Deuces with useful conversation examples and ESL image.
+This article introduces the meaning, origin of Deuces with conversation examples.

 What Does Deuces Mean?